datagrok-ai/public/help/_internal/tests/visual-query-test.md

 # Tests: Data query

-Visual Query allows you to get table with aggregated values ​​by columns from DB table.
+Visual Query allows you to get table with aggregated values by columns from DB table.

 ## Testing scenario